Studio Tuition & Fees

 - Pre-Authorized Debit

-Students who withdraw between February 15 and June 15 for the coming school year will forfeit the $3,000 or $5,000 deposit (depending on the funding model).
+Students who withdraw between February 15 and June 15 for the coming school year will forfeit the $4,000 deposit.
 Students who withdraw after June 15 must pay the full year’s tuition fee.
 Tuition paid is non-refundable and non-transferable.

 What does tuition cover?